-(3) A rider of a bicycle or electric rideable device who is required to give a signal of intention to turn left, must give a signal by fully extending his or her left arm and hand horizontally beyond the left side of the vehicle and approximately at right angles to the centre line of the vehicle.
+(3) A rider of a bicycle or electric rideable device must give a signal by fully extending their left arm and hand horizontally beyond the left side of the vehicle and approximately at a right angle to the centre line of the vehicle if —

+(a) the rider is required to give a signal of intention to turn left; and

+(b) the vehicle is not equipped with an appropriate flashing light signalling device or illuminated indicator in working order.

-Modified penalty: 2 PU
+Modified penalty: 2PU

 (4) A driver who is required to give a signal of intention to stop or to reduce speed suddenly must, where the vehicle is equipped with a stop light or lights in working order, give the signal by means of that stop light or those lights.